How to Install a 12V Upright FridgeCaravan & Camping Products , Caravan Fridges , Helpful Information

 Step 3: Ventilation

-Compressors work best when they are cool/not too hot.
-Air needs to flow over the compressor and away / out some sort of vent.
+The condenser on compressor fridges work best when they are cool/not too hot.
+Air needs to flow through the condenser and away / out some sort of vent.

 Generally speaking, 12V uprightfridges under 100L will require one vent behind and at the top of the fridge.